-In April 2012 I joined Standard Chartered as Senior Manager, Online Communications – looking after web, intranet and social media channels for this global bank.
-There I am working on a wide range of online communications projects across internal and external comms.
+In April 2012 I joined Standard Chartered as Senior Manager, Digital Communications – looking after web, intranet and social media channels for this global bank.
+There I am working on a wide range of digital projects across internal and external comms.

-My experience of social media is wide-ranging and as an early adopter and longtime geek I’ve been interacting with strangers via the internet for nearly 20 years.
-Ironically, I was also a contributor to a printed guide to Facebook, and to Share This Too, the second volume of the CIPR’s handbook for social media professionals, which was published this summer.
+My experience of social media is wide-ranging and as an early adopter and longtime geek I’ve been interacting with strangers via the internet for over 20 years.
+Ironically, I was also a contributor to a printed guide to Facebook, and to Share This Too, the second volume of the CIPR’s handbook for social media professionals, which was published last summer.

 I tweet a lot; about intranets, mostly, but also UX, usability, technology and public services.
 Plus food, TV, whimsy and regular rants about South West Trains.
 Despite this, Ragan.com named me as one of their 25 top comms industry tweeters in 2011.